 Proponents argue carried interest represents entrepreneurial compensation for building businesses and creating value.
 Fund managers invest their own capital (1-3% of fund size) and take on investment risk alongside LPs.

 Critics characterize it as compensation for services that should face ordinary income taxation, similar to executive bonuses.
-Eliminating capital gains treatment could generate $14-18 billion in additional tax revenue over 10 years according to policy estimates.
+The Joint Committee on Taxation has scored full repeal as raising roughly $14-18 billion over a 10-year window.

 Carried Interest vs Management Fees